sarahDH615/google_trends_covid_project/final/writeup.md

 2 - Is there variation by locality?

+Our working hypotheses/expectations were:

+ 1) The coronavirus had shifted people's google searches, where people would probably search more for entertainment, video online communication, and health information

+ 2) A state with strong lockdowns would have more interest in entertainment, video online communication, and health information

 We decided to focus on two states to make our comparisons: California and Wyoming.
 They have several opposing characteristics, which we were interested in drawing out.
 California is a coastal state, with a large population, and which implemented lockdown orders quickly and for a long duration.
 Wyoming is a mid-Western state with a smaller population, which did not implement a lockdown at all.

 For each state, we looked at 21 categories, derived from Top Search data over the last three years (2018, 2019, 2020).
 We divided those categories into eight groups: tv/film, communications, discrimination/law enforcement, elections, general entertainment, games and celebrities entertainment, health, and miscellaneous.